Subscribe to get access

 The Gloria Barron Prize for Young Heroes celebrates inspiring, public-spirited young people from diverse backgrounds all across North America.
-Established in 2001 by author T.A.
-Barron, the Barron Prize annually honors 25 outstanding young leaders ages 8 to 18 who have made a significant positive impact on people, animals or the environment.
-For more information, visit www.barronprize.org
+Since, established in 2001 by author T.A.
+Barron.
+Hence, the Barron Prize annually honors 25 outstanding young leaders ages 8 to 18.
+These kids have made a significant positive impact on people, animals or the environment.
+For more information, visit http://www.barronprize.org

-Abbie Weeks, age 18, of Colorado, created Ecological Action, a non-profit that provides solar energy to underprivileged communities, including a school for AIDS orphans in Uganda and a military veteran’s home on a Native American Reservation.
+First off, Abbie Weeks, age 18, of Colorado, created Ecological Action, a non-profit that provides solar energy to underprivileged communities.
+It includes a school for AIDS orphans in Uganda.
+In addition, also it has a military veteran’s home on a Native American Reservation.